infosecjosh/dfrws2019/Samsung GSM_SM-G925F Galaxy S6 Edge.7z.md

 Compressed: 7109827923

 ```
-Then we listed the contents of the file
+Then we listed the extracted files.

 ```
 # ls samsung_s6